 What Causes Hammer Toe?

 Oftentimes a hammer toe is genetic and the chances of developing the condition increases as you age.
-It can also be caused by tight fitting shoes.
+It can also be caused by wearing tight fitting shoes or shoes that are too short.
 Those who take special care to wear shoes that are not too short or too tight in the toe box decrease their chances of developing a hammer toe.

 There are also certain medical conditions that can cause a hammer toe to develop.
 These conditions, such as inflammatory arthritis, affect the joints and cause the contracture.

 The best prevention of a hammer toe is to wear shoes that fit properly and do not squish your toes together.
 If a hammer toe has already developed, beginning to wear shoes that fit properly can help reduce the discomfort.

 Take special care to note if your toes are hitting the end of your shoes as you walk.
 If they are then your shoes are too short and you need to go up in shoe size.
 It may be beneficial to find a shoe store that will measure your feet and help you determine which shoes fit you properly.

 Your doctor may recommend modifications to shoes, such as certain insoles or toe pads to take the pressure off the toe and help it to heal.

 Gentle stretching can help relieve pain and reposition a flexible hammertoe.
 If a rigid hammertoe develops then surgery may be needed.